-How Many Cakes Do You Make A Week?
+How Many Cakes Do You Make a Week?

-I am still a one woman show, and I have to balance content creation with my time in the kitchen.
+I have to balance content creation with my time in the kitchen.

 The only time I bake more than a few cakes a week is when I’m recipe testing.
-Sometimes I have to make a cake over and over again, until I get the texture and taste just right.
+Sometimes I have to make a cake over and over again until I get the texture and taste just right.

 In these situations, I do bake quite a few cakes in a week.